JorgeBioInf/SAR11-Reclassification/scripts/readme.md

-# What does each script perform?
+# What does each script do?
 The following scripts are adapted to a specific workflow.
 They may need to be adapted for related purposes.

 Requirements are specified in each script's code.